-Corson Learning webinars are affordable and convenient.
+Corson Learning LARE Prep webinars are affordable and convenient.
 Subscribers can watch recordings as often as they like for one year.
-Participants have said that the group becomes like a long distance family.
-The philosophy is to point candidates in the right direction, and help them narrow their focus to make the most of limited study time.
+Participants have said that the group is like a long distance family.
+The philosophy is to point candidates in the right direction, and help narrow their focus to maximize limited study time.

-Cheryl has written these LARE blog posts: Simple Math and the LARE, "Minimum Competency" and the LARE, 5 Tips for Passing Section 4 of the LARE, and Meditation for LARE Anxiety, and How Different is the 2017 LARE?
-She served on ASLA’s LARE Prep sub-committee from 2013 - 2015.
-While on the committee, she co-created an introductory webinar on the LARE, available from ASLA.
+Cheryl's LARE posts are: Simple Math and the LARE, "Minimum Competency" and the LARE, 5 Tips for Passing Section 4 of the LARE, Meditation for LARE Anxiety, and How Different is the 2017 LARE?
+She served on ASLA’s LARE Prep sub-committee from 2013 - 2015, and she co-created an introductory webinar on the LARE, available from ASLA.
 Corson Learning sponsors LABASH, the annual student-led landscape architecture conference.